cqfd/monastic.io/_posts/2011-07-23-folds-in-ruby.markdown

 value of the passed argument each time.
 At the very end, it returns the fully accumulated `acc` value.
-Also, notice that it uses a bit of syntactic sugar: generally speaking (emphasis on generally), Ruby will let you get away without appending an explicit receiver to a method call if that receiver is the current object, `self`.
+Also, notice that it uses a bit of syntactic sugar: generally speaking (emphasis on generally), Ruby will let you get away without prepending an explicit receiver to a method call if that receiver is the current object, `self`.
 So the bare `each` is equivalent to `self.each`.

 ## Some background on folds in Haskell